pixelbrackets/patchbot/README.md

 Patchbot uses a lean file structure to organize patches (see [skeleton package](https://packagist.org/packages/pixelbrackets/patchbot-skeleton/)).

-The directory `patches` contains a collection of all “patch directories“.
+The directory `patches` contains a collection of all your “patch directories“.

 Each patch directory always contains at least a PHP script named `patch.php` and a commit message named `commit-message.txt`.